IgniteUI/help-topics/topics/01_General-and-Getting-Started/03_Customizing_the_localization_of_NetAdvantage_for_jQuery_controls.md

 >**Note:**  We have two redistributable packages, one is for English and one is for Japanese.
 In English, redistributable package `infragistics-en.js` is not available.
 Its localization strings are contained inside the controls code at the beginning of the file.
 In Japanese, redistributable package `infragistics-ja.js` is not available.
 Its localization strings are contained inside the controls code at the beginning of the file.

+>**Note:**  When English locale resources are loaded, they are used by default.
+If the English locale resources are not loaded on the page, then the first loaded resources are the default choice for locale resources.
+Also keep in mind that in the English redistributable package, English localization strings are part of the product files, therefore are always loaded for this package.

+>**Note:**  The default regional setting is "en-US", but if this one is not loaded on the page the last loaded regional settings are used as default regional settings.

 If you want to set a custom language you need to follow a different procedure:

 -   Localize the control